frazmohs/Lexical_Ratio_Code/README.md

 2. **Robustness analysis**: Use this file to asses the robustness of metric using CV
 3. **Real-World Testing**: Execute the `Optimization Testing` code file to perform optimization and out-of-sample testing on real-world portfolio data, comparing LR with other metrics.
 Make sure the `portfolios` and `news_data` folders are correctly placed in the repository structure for the code files to function properly.
+4.LR **Time series.ipynb**: Use this file to create plots of optmized LR values over optimization intervals.